notashes/cadstream/README.md

 ## 💡 Tips

+### Performance & Usage
 - For best performance, use binary STL files when possible
-- The parser handles malformed files gracefully with detailed error messages
+- Both parsers handle malformed files gracefully with detailed error messages
 - Use `RUST_LOG=debug cargo run` for detailed parsing information
 - Rerun viewer provides timeline navigation for file changes
 - Connect multiple viewers to the same server for collaborative viewing

+### Parser Selection
+- **Custom parser**: Generally faster, more control, demonstrates parsing skills
+- **stl_io parser**: Battle-tested, fewer edge cases, external dependency
+- Compare performance: `cargo bench` vs `cargo bench --features stl-io-parser --no-default-features`
+- The console output shows which parser is being used: `(using Custom STL Parser)` or `(using stl_io Parser)`

+### Future Development
+- Adding new formats is as simple as implementing the `FileParser` trait
+- Feature flags allow users to choose only the parsers they need
+- The architecture supports mixed format workflows (future: STL + OBJ + PLY)